-- Is the reversing device working as it should, and are there indications of a malfunction, damage or abnormal wear?
+- Is the reversing device working as it should, and are there indications of malfunction, damage, or abnormal wear?

-- Is the wiring for the electrical control module and safety devices in good order and carrying current like it should?
+- Is the wiring for the electrical control module and safety devices in good order and carrying current as it should?

 - Is the fire department access override working correctly?